#61

 I must be dense, or lucky.
 I don't remember ever experiencing blade chatter in a DE or SE in over 50 years of shaving.
 I haven't experienced tugging since I was a teenager shaving with the old Gillette blue blades.
 Quality blades and skin stretching techniques seem to give me a comfortable shave regardless of the tool I'm using to hold the blade.
 Different strokes for different folks.
 Wink

-Stephanos1920 and AQU like this post
+AQU and Stephanos1920 like this post

 #69